12 NCERT CBSE Political Science 8 Recent Developments In Indian Politics

 Q1

-Which election marked the end of what political scientists called the 'Congress system'?
+Which election marked the end of what political scientists called the 'Congress system' due to the significant defeat of the Congress party?

 A 1984 Lok Sabha elections